jpower432/trestle-demo-fork/markdown/system-security-plans/acme_fedramp_demo_ssp/sc/sc-8.md

 ## Control Statement

-The information system protects the [confidentiality; integrity] of transmitted information.
+The information system protects the [Selection (one or more): confidentiality; integrity] of transmitted information.

 ## Control Objective